-Your loan could be transferred into your bank account in as little as 10 minutes once you’ve accepted the lender’s final offer and the terms and conditions*.
+Your loan could be sent to your bank account in minutes once you’ve accepted the lender’s final offer and the terms and conditions*.
 However, please be aware that the length of time it actually takes to appear in your bank account depends on your bank’s policies and procedures.

 Do I have to pay all of the loan back on my next payday?

 No. Those types of loan are called payday loans.